inductiva/inductiva/tutorials/pinns/heat-4-neurosolver.md

 **Reviewers**: Fábio Cruz

-In this new post series, we are going to show you that a grand unification of gravity within a quantum field theory framework can explain topologically nontrivial dynamics observed in simulations of graviton inelastic collisions in a AdS space.
+In this section, we are going to show you that a grand unification of gravity within a quantum field theory framework can explain topologically nontrivial dynamics observed in simulations of graviton inelastic collisions in a AdS space.
 Let's go!